dt-sophie/community-examples/.github/PULL_REQUEST_TEMPLATE.md

 ## Description
 <!-- Briefly describe the purpose of this PR -->

-- [ ] What example(s) are being added or adapted?
+// What example(s) are being added or adapted?

-- [ ] Why are these examples useful?
+// Why are these examples useful?

 ## Changes Made
 <!-- Summarize the key changes in this PR -->
-- [ ] Added new examples for: `<feature/usage/scenario>`
+- Added new examples for: `xyz`
-- [ ] Adapted existing examples to improve clarity, usability, or alignment with best practices.
+- Adapted existing examples `xyz` to improve clarity, usability, or alignment with best practices.

 ## Contribution checklist